-BTS: In 2016, my theme words were “Cleanse, Connect, Compose”.
-In 2017, my theme word was MAGIC.
-In 2018, they were Connection, Simplicity, Momentum.
-This year?
-I’m still exploring and will share it on IG when I have it – follow me to be in the know ;)
+Behind The Scenes: In 2018, my words were Connection, Simplicity, Momentum.
+In 2019 it was Unfolding This year?
+I’m still exploring and will share it on IG when I have it – follow me to be in the know!

 And now I want to hear from you.